At a Glance

 The Northern Central Railroad Trail (NCRT or the NCR Trail), formally known as the Torrey C. Brown Rail Trail, is a state park facility administered by Gunpowder Falls State Park.
 The trail is located north of the City of Baltimore, and runs 21 miles from Ashland north to the Pennsylvania State Line, passing through historic communities including Phoenix, Monkton, White Hall, Bentley Springs, and Freeland.
 A 20-mile continuation of the trail extends into Pennsylvania as the York County Heritage Trail, ending in York, Pennsylvania.

 The trail, 10’ wide with a stone-dust surface, is built on a former railroad right-of-way.
 It is used by birders, bikers, hikers, runners, dogwalkers, and occasionally by horseback riders.
 Much of the trail is adjacent to private homes and respect of private property rights must be observed.
-As one goes further north on the trail, population density decreases greatly, especially north of the Bentley Springs parking lot (see maps at link below).
-At a few points, the trail allows views of adjacent fields, but much of the trail passes through wooded habitat.
+As one goes further north on the trail, population density decreases greatly, especially north of the Bentley Springs parking lot (see maps at link provided in the At A Glance section).
+At a few points, the trail allows views of adjacent fields, but most of the trail passes through wooded riparian habitat.

-There are dirt side trails that provide fishing access to the Gunpowder Falls.
+All along the length of the NCRT, there are numerous dirt side trails that provide fishing access to the Gunpowder Falls as well as winding through thickets and woodlots.
 Mile markers, painted in the red, yellow, black, and white colors of the state flag, make it easy to check your location along the trail; the marker numbers run from south to north.
 There are also historical mile markers painted in black on white; these date from the railroad days and the miles on these markers span the old railroad line from Baltimore to Sunbury, Pennsylvania.

 Birdlife:

 Since much of the trail is near the Gunpowder Falls and its tributaries, water-related birds occur here, including Wood Duck in summer; other ducks in fall, winter, and spring; herons and egrets in the warm months; Bald Eagle (year-round), Osprey (warm months); a few shorebirds (July through September); and swallows (warm months).
-Other species found in appropriate seasons include Wild Turkey; Yellow-billed and Black-billed Cuckoo; Great Horned and Barred Owl; woodpeckers, including Pileated; flycatchers; vireos, including Yellow-throated and Warbling; warblers, including Yellow-breasted Chat; Blue Grosbeak and Indigo Bunting; Baltimore and Orchard Orioles; thrushes; and small woodland birds such as nuthatches, chickadees, titmice, wrens, and kinglets.
+Other species found in appropriate seasons include Wild Turkey; Yellow-billed and Black-billed Cuckoos; Great Horned and Barred Owls; woodpeckers, including Pileated; flycatchers; vireos, including Yellow-throated and Warbling; warblers; Yellow-breasted Chat; Blue Grosbeak and Indigo Bunting; Baltimore and Orchard Orioles; thrushes; and small woodland birds such as nuthatches, chickadees, titmice, wrens, and kinglets.

 Wheelchair Access: